 Problem: Random reboots

 We have seen several reports from S8 and S8 Plus owners suffering from a random reboot problem.
-There are threads at XDA Developers forum and the Android Central forum on this topic.
+There are a number of threads on the XDA Developers forum and the Android Central forum centered around this problem.
 For many people, the S8 or S8 Plus is restarting itself seemingly at random.
 This can be infrequent or it can happen multiple times a day.
 There are a few things worth trying to see if you can solve this problem.

-- Make sure that your software is up to date, you should be prompted to update as soon as new software is available if you’re connected to Wi-Fi, but you can also look in Settings > Software update > Download updates manually.
+- Make sure that your software is up to date.
+You should be prompted to update as soon as new software is available if you’re connected to Wi-Fi, but you can also look in Settings > Software update > Download and install.

 - We recommend wiping your cache partition first, as this will not delete any of your personal data.
 To give it a try, turn your S8 or S8 Plus off.
 Hold down the Volume up and Bixby keys, then press and hold the Power button, too.
 When you see the Android logo on screen, you can let go.
 The Android recovery menu will load and you can use the Volume down button to highlight wipe cache partition and then press the Power button to select it.
 Highlight yes with Volume down and then Power to select again.
 When it’s done, press Power to select Reboot system now.